 The numbers listed in Table 7.1 and the plots confirm that the key for a good crustal field recovery is the availability of high-quality vector data from the lower satellite pair (Swarm A and B).
-If the third satellite (Swarm C) fails (case 4c) or provides only scalar data (case 1b), crustal field recovery is degraded to about 85-90% of the baseline recovery (but note that recovery of core field secular variation is degraded to less than 50%, indicating the need for Swarm C to fulfill all mission objectives).
+If the third satellite (Swarm C) fails (case 4c) or provides only scalar data (case 1b), crustal field recovery is degraded to about 90-95% of the baseline recovery.
 If, however, vector data from a satellite of the lower pair is not available (cases 1a, 4b and 4d) or disturbed (cases 2a-c and 3a), crustal field recovery drops to below 50% of the baseline performance.

-The available of vector data below 300 km altitude (case 5b) has a remarkable impact on mission performance with respect to crustal field recovery; averaged over degrees n = 1 to 133 the improvement is 185% compared to baseline performance.
+The available of vector data below 300 km altitude (case 5b) has a remarkable impact on mission performance with respect to crustal field recovery; averaged over degrees n = 1 to 133 the improvement is 185% compared to baseline performance..